 There are two main flash systems for macro:

 Macro flash – are usually high performance.
 They can provide adjustable light for different angles.
-The macro flash can shoot continuous or flash, giving you maximum control over light power and direction essential in capturing image details.
+The macro flash can shoot continuously or flash, giving you maximum control over light power and direction essential in capturing image details.

 This is the most expensive professional gear.
 But if you can afford it, you’ll soon find out that this investment worth every penny.

 Ring flash – is a cheaper alternative but still with excellent results.
 It comes with adapter rings for different lens diameters and with colored flash diffusers so you can give your picture some lovely color shades.
 The ring flash offers a shadow-free image.
 As the flashlight source is mounted on the lens and the light power is low, it is designed for close-up pictures.

 Please keep in mind that this will not work with the reverse ring technique.
 As in this specific case, you are reversing the lens to attach them to the camera through the reverse ring medium.
 In which situation, the side of the lens to which we refer when we talk about the ”diameter of the lens” (the location where the ring flash must be mounted) is now already used.

 For this scenario, I would recommend a gun flash, hammerhead flash, or a studio flash (with diffusers or reflectors – as needed), or just the natural light when possible.